Water supply & quality

 We provide a high level of service to our customers by:

-- providing you with information on your account details, water use and future water availability to support your business
+- Providing you with information on your account details, water use and future water availability to support your business

-- ensuring that any concerns or complaints you have about our service are handled promptly and efficiently
+- Ensuring that any concerns or complaints you have about our service are handled promptly and efficiently

-- being available 24 hours a day to rectify critical supply problems and respond to emergency situations
+- Being available 24 hours a day to rectify critical supply problems and respond to emergency situations

-- being courteous and helpful in providing our services.
+- Being courteous and helpful in providing our services.

 Our service targets